codifynw/codyscapes/README.md

 15. Clean up static files
 16. Use a better way to scale video iframe (http://stackoverflow.com/questions/11122249/scale-iframe-css-width-100-like-an-image)
 17. Initial Mobile Layout for "Live Map" page
+18. Make the mobile version of the photos page scroll like a slideshow instead of vertically.